1. 9th inning, Jeter can’t find socks

 I wasn’t scared anymore.
 I was on a date with Prince fucking Charming.

 Yes.
 I was once a Boy Scout.
-And at the time, merit badges were almost as cool as Pokemon badges.
+At the time, merit badges were almost as cool as Pokemon badges.
+Almost.

 The “MacGyver” Badge:

 Awarded to Scouts with killer instinct and creativity.
-For those who can fashion a spear out of any stick, a whip out of any vine, and a bludgeon out of any pinecone.
+For those who can fashion a spear out of any stick, a whip out of any vine, or a bludgeon out of any pinecone.

 The “Mooch” Badge:

 Given to the Scout who is forever unprepared.
-Criteria include bumming snacks, sunscreen and socks off other Scouts and never realizing just how fucking annoying that is.
+Criteria include bumming snacks, sunscreen and socks off other Scouts and never realizing just how fucking annoying they are.

 The “Leafy Improviser” Badge:

 Exclusive to Scouts that demonstrate innovation and a sense of adventure.
-Requirements include using a leaf from a live plant and not getting poison ivy in your crack.
+Requirements include using a leaf from a live plant and not getting poison ivy in your ass.